cesiumstaar/Citation-Graph-Construction-and-Link-Prediction/README.md

 Course project for **CS768: Learning With Graphs** (Spring 2025, IIT Bombay) under **Prof. Abir De**.

-The project builds a **directed citation graph** from BibTeX-style metadata and then performs **link prediction** to suggest likely missing citations for a given paper.
+The project builds a **directed citation graph** from BibTeX-style metadata and then performs **link prediction** to suggest likely  citations for a given paper based on the Title and Abstract.

 ---